nyvyn/nyvyn.github.io/_projects/gameoflife.markdown

 date: 2025-01-10
 ---

-<h1>Emergent Behavior Demonstration</h1>
-<p>This is a simple demonstration of emergent behavior inspired by Conway's Game of Life.</p>
+This is a simple demonstration of emergent behavior inspired by Conway's Game of Life.

 <canvas id="gameCanvas" width="400" height="400" style="border:1px solid #000000;"></canvas>